Inference on high-dimensional implicit dynamic models using a guided intermediate resampling filter: Theoretical results

+\end{prop} \begin{proof} See supplementary section~\ref{sec:proofprops}.\end{proof} The condition \eqref{eqn:assump2suff_1} states that the latent process mixes over $[t_{n,s},t_{n+\nl}]$ conditional on data, with respect to a specific function $\psi_{t_{n',s'}}(X_{t_{n',s'}})\prod_{m=n+\nl+1}^{n'}g_m(y_m\given X_{t_m})$ of future states.
+The condition \eqref{eqn:assump2suff_2} says $\psi_{t_{n,s}}$ approximates the forecast likelihood of $\nl$ future observations.
+Provided these two conditions, \eqref{eqn:assump2suff_result} says the condition \eqref{eqn:assumption2ii} in Assumption~\ref{assumption2} (ii) holds for $\ctwo= C_{2,a}C_{2,b}$.
+Proposition~\ref{prop:assump2suffcond} implies that if the latent process mixes slowly conditional on data, the guide function will need to approximate the forecast likelihood of a large number of future observations.
+Since the approximation of the forecast likelihood of a large number of future observations can be practically difficult, the MC error in filtering estimates is likely to increase.
+This situation can be intuitively understood as that if the latent process has long memory, it is difficult to know early enough which particles will be consistent with distant future observations.

-The implications of Theorem~\ref{thm:main} may be summarized as follows.
-Assumption~\ref{assumption1} concerns the source of filtering error coming from Monte Carlo randomness in propagation steps.
-This source of error can be controlled by dividing observation time intervals in number that grows with the space dimension and thereby reducing $\cone$.
-By contrast, both theory and practice indicate that the auxiliary particle filter (equivalent to the GIRF in Algorithm~\ref{alg:1} with $\nr{\,=\,}1$) scales poorly even when equipped with a good guide function.
-Assumption~\ref{assumption2} bounds the source of filtering error that originates from targeting the guided filter distribution $P^G_t$ instead of the distribution of $X_t$ conditioned on data $y_{1:N}$.
-Thus the filtering error decreases as the guide function accurately approximate the forecast likelihood, reducing $\ctwo$.
-In practice, fast mixing of the latent process conditional on data may make it sufficient to approximate the forecast likelihood of only a few number of future observations.
+The implications of the theoretical results in this section may be summarized as follows.
+Assumption~\ref{assumption1} concerns the source of filtering error coming from the MC randomness in propagation steps.
+This source of error can be controlled by carrying out intermediate propagation and resampling with $S\sr=d$.
+By contrast, the auxiliary particle filter, which is equivalent to Algorithm~\ref{alg:GIRF} with $\nr\sr=1$, scales poorly even when equipped with a good guide function, as indicated by both theory and practice \citep{snyder2015performance}.
+Assumption~\ref{assumption2} bounds the source of filtering error originating from targeting the guided filter distribution $P^\psi_t$ instead of the smoothing distribution $p(x_t\given y_{1:N})$.
+The filtering error can be reduced by making accurate approximations to forecast likelihoods, reducing $\ctwo$.
+If mixing of the latent process conditional on data happens fast, it may be practically feasible to use $\psi$ that approximates the forecast likelihood of a few number of future observations.